mindsmiths/docs/docs/Mindsmiths Platform/writing-rules.md

 - Use rule chaining and transparent variable naming to improve rule readability and back-tracking in how a decision was reached.
 Ideally, your rules should be perfectly readable to non-developers as well.
 Same goes for rule names: write as clearly as possible what the rule does even if it makes the rule name slightly lengthy.
 - Avoid writing rules that say "condition1 or condition2 or condition3": it's better to break these down into separate rules with the same `then` part, or that have an outcome which triggers another rule that executes the desired action.
 - Avoid having any if-else logic in the rules: it's more efficient to break these cases down into separate rules.
 - We already mentioned that signals are not persisted between evaluation cycles, but it's good practice to still delete them once you are done processing them to avoid any unwanted behaviours as your system grows.

+## Advantages of rule engines: simplification, flexibility, readability
+TODO: find a better title
+- The structure of rule engines enables you to break down highly complex scenarios into sets of very simple conditions and spares you the trouble of foreseeing all specific circumstances under which certain events might occur.
+- The rules themselves are written using declarative programming.
+This gives you much more freedom in how you structure the logic, because the rules that fire in evaluations are determined by the data.
+- The declarative programming paradigm allows you to express a piece of logic without explicitly specifying the flow of execution: the order of execution governed _only_ by the conditions the rules declare.
+- Each rule should be as simple as possible: they should be independent of each other, highly separable and only contain the minimal information necessary.
+- This makes rules more easily maintainable and the system more easily extendable.
+- Moreover, together with the fact that rules are written in a sort of a "meta-language", this makes rules easy to read for people of different backgrounds.